 - What type of disability groups are most affected by the failure?
 Are multiple disability groups affected?

-- Is the failure one that’s already been described in the Office for Disability Issues’ list of common website accessibility barriers and solutions?
+- Is the failure 1 that’s already been described in the Office for Disability Issues’ list of common website accessibility barriers and solutions?